 Next, we focus on the market break during the credit crisis.
-Exhibits 13, 14, 15, and 16 illustrate the performance of the portfolios for 2008-2011.
+Figures 10, 11, 12, and Table 4 below show the portfolio performances for 2008-2011.
 In this case, the 1VOL overlays lowered the standard deviation by approximately three percentage points on average and at the same time increased the return.
-63MA 1VOL overlay provided the highest return during this period.
+63MA 1VOL overlay was superior during this period.